kzurawel/famicomparty2/src/routes/book/11-branchingandloops/+page.svelte.md

 the processor will go back to the `LoopStart` label and run through the loop again.
 This time, the X register will become two, which is still not zero, and the loop will run again.
 Eventually, the X register's value will be 255.
-When we run `INX` this time, the X register will "roll over" to zero, and the carry flag will be set.<Margin id="zero-or-carry">Note that in this case, we could have branched based on either the zero flag or the carry flag.
-When the X register "rolls over" from 255 to 0, both the zero and carry flags will be set.</Margin> Now that the last operation resulted in a zero, `BNE LoopStart` will no longer be triggered, and the processor will continue on to whatever comes after the loop.
+When we run `INX` this time, the X register will "roll over" to zero.<Margin id="zero-or-carry">Note that `INX` and `INY` do not affect the carry flag!
+Only `ADC`, `SBC`, and a few other opcodes we will meet later change the carry flag.</Margin> Now that the last operation resulted in a zero, `BNE LoopStart` will no longer be triggered, and the processor will continue on to whatever comes after the loop.